frp-arduino/frp-arduino/doc/adding-boards.md

 In addition to the pin mapping, the port register information for each pin will need to be determined.
 The port register information can be found [here](https://www.arduino.cc/en/Reference/PortManipulation), and the original Uno module shows examples of how to combine this information into a pin declaration.

+#TODO: Add explanation of how to set up pins here

+#TODO: Explain makefile directory and adding a makefile, and examples in Arduino-Makefile

+#TODO: Talk about modifying makefile to add another elif